tomarrell/Email-Scraper/README.md

 I highly recommend using a proxy with multiple IP addresses as email scraping is not quite legal in most parts of the world.
 Scraping Google Search results is also against their TOS.
 Please be aware the developer will not be held responsible for any legal action taken against any individual using this code or any of its output.

 ## Output
 Emails will all be output on a new line in /data/emails.txt.
 These include duplicates, it is recommended you put these through an online tool to remove duplicates.
-It has been noticed image URL's will slip through the regex expression, these can be found by searching the file for "png" or "jpeg."
+It has been noticed image URL's will slip through the regular expression, these can be found by searching the file for "png" or "jpeg."

 ## Disclaimer
 This program is provided as is for educational use only.
 By using this program you agree to waive the developer of any responsibilities that occur due to your use of the program or its output.